 How to Make Pumpkin Mac and Cheese

-Then it’s all about the seasonings.
+Once you have a creamy sauce, it’s all about the seasonings.
 We add salt, pepper, nutmeg, mustard for a little zing, and of course, the pumpkin puree.

-Easy Pumpkin Mac and Cheese Recipe
+Easy Pumpkin Mac and Cheese

 Pumpkin puree makes a velvety, rich mac and cheese.
 Use pure pumpkin puree for this, not the can labeled “pumpkin pie mix” since that has spices added.
 Homemade pumpkin puree is an excellent option, as well.
 Or swap pumpkin for another squash such as butternut squash.
 If you are able, buy a block of cheese, and then coarsely grate it instead of buying pre-shredded cheese.
 In our experience, home-grated cheese melts better and becomes more creamy than grated cheese out of a bag.